 The formula is: Taxable Income = Gross Total Income – Deductions

-Having an accurate taxable income figure is important for the next steps of estimating taxes owed.
+Having an accurate taxable income figure is important for estimating the taxes owed.

 Step 1: Add Up Your Gross Income